-Since January 2018 when Najib Balala was appointed cabinet secretary, the government of Kenya has launched stricter anti-poaching campaigns to protect the country’s national heritage.
+Since January 2018 when Najib Balala was appointed the Tourism and Wildlife Cabinet Secretary, the government of Kenya has launched stricter anti poaching campaigns to protect the country’s national heritage.
 These include stiff penalties, longer jail terms of up to 15 years and bigger fines of up to $120,000.

 Balala said that poaching hotspots continued to have a lot of patrols during the park closures, and investigations are currently going on to find out who killed the elephants during Covid-19.